After being a virtual assistant for several years now, I’ve had the “opportunity” to test out quite a few different business tools over the years.

 - Creating sections and color-coding helps keep things organized.

 - You can create secret projects so not every team member has to have access to all of your information.

 - The duplicate task feature saves me a ton of time!

 I’ve been using Asana for years for my business and many of my clients use it too.

 I believe it’s super important to keep your personal and business expenses separate, even if you’re just starting out.
-Keeping mine separate makes tax time easier, and it allows me to see exactly what I’m bringing in and spending each month.
+Keeping mine separate makes filing my self-employment taxes so much easier, and it allows me to see exactly what I’m bringing in and spending each month.